aeonSolutions/PCB-Prototyping-Catalogue/README.md

   - [Open Science Research 16bit Smart DAQ Device with unique data fingerprint ID and a 1.69" TFT LCD](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo) **has now a status of  fully working**

+ - Indoor Smart Plant Watering with UV, IR and RGB Light Jammer **has now a status of  fully working**
+ - February revision of the OEM Smart Indoor Wall Socket for OEM indoor light switches (a direct fit to the outlet juction box) **has now a status of  partial working** (no power consumtion sensor)
 <br>

 - **6 PCB designs privatly available** (subscription users)